Data Engineering on Google Cloud

 - Explain the baseline extract and load architecture diagram.

-- Explain the functionality and use cases for the BigQuery Data Transfer Service.
+- Explain the functionality and use cases for BigQuery Data Transfer Service.

 - Explain the functionality and use cases for BigLake as a non-extract-load pattern.